 Extra repayment facility

-Offset account and extra repayment facilities are both great options for bringing down the principal of your loan, whilst allowing you to draw on that amount later on.
+Offset accounts and extra repayment facilities are both great options for bringing down the principal of your loan, whilst allowing you to draw on that amount later on.
 But there are plenty of other features out there that provide great flexibility.
 From repayment holidays to home loan top ups, read our in depth guide on the features available in the home loan world.

-Yes many home loans that come with an offset account facility charge a higher monthly service fee, compared to no frills home loans that may come with no monthly fee at all.
+Yes, many home loans that come with an offset account facility charge a higher monthly service fee, compared to no frills home loans that may come with no monthly fee at all.
 You could also be charged a steeper interest rate, especially if you’re signing up with a full feature home loan that comes with a range of other flexible features like fee free extra repayments, a redraw facility and home loan portability.

 It’s tax free, as the savings you make through reducing the amount of interest you pay on your loan are not classified as income.